odysseyhack/odysseyhack.github.io/looking_back.md

 ## Code Quality Odyssey
 This weekend we were part of the world's biggest BlockChain and AI Hackathon in the world: [Odyssey.org](https://odyssey.org).
 Writing maintainable code was an integral part of the jury process.
 It might seem strange but even at a Hackathon [code quality matters](/code-quality-matters.md)!
 One participant said "Even at a hackathon you can create technical debt that slows you down".

-100 teams were invited to work in GitHub private teams and created 140 (private) repos.
+100 teams were invited to work in GitHub private teams and created 140 (private) code repositories.
 Code quality was analysed for every push to every repo starting at day zero.
 A whooping number of 7391 automated analyses where done with static code analyser [BetterCodeHub BCH](https://bettercodehub.com).

 ![Code Quality over time of the Hackathob](overall_scores.jpg)